Flybe Flight Delay and Cancellation Compensation

 Flights arriving at EU airports✅ Covered

-These laws also include airlines from Norway, Switzerland, and Iceland.
-This means if you’re traveling with any airline to, within, or from Europe, you most likely have these rights.
-It’s important to understand these laws – they’re there to support you if problems occur with your flight.
-They guarantee you’re not left on your own when your travel plans go awry.
+These regulations also cover airlines from Norway, Switzerland, and Iceland.
+This means if you’re traveling with any airline within, to, or from Europe, you likely have these rights.
+It’s good to know about these laws – they exist to support you if problems occur with your flight.
+They make sure you’re not abandoned when your travel plans go awry.

 When You Are Not Entitled to Compensation

-Flybe isn’t necessarily responsible when flights are delayed or cancelled.
-At times, things happen that the airline is powerless against, like really bad weather or unforeseen issues.
+Flybe isn’t necessarily at fault when flights are delayed or cancelled.
+Sometimes, things happen that the airline has no control over, like extreme weather or unforeseen issues.

-For example, if there’s an abrupt major weather event, an airport emergency, or a strike by air traffic controllers, Flybe cannot be held accountable.
+For example, if there’s a sudden storm, an urgent situation at the airport, or air traffic controllers go on strike, Flybe cannot be held accountable.
 These are called “extraordinary circumstances” that the airline can’t do anything about.

 Recent Flight Delays and Cancellations